scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 Construction
 ------------

-PyEDA's BDD API is very similar to logic expression.
+Like logic expressions,
-You can construct a BDD by starting with symbolic BDD variables and combining them with operators.
+you can construct a BDD by starting with symbolic variables and combining them with operators.

 For example: